-The OHMI Pima County, an International Man-Environment Observatory, was created on January 1st, 2014 by the Institute Ecology and Environment and the Institute of Human and Social Sciences of the CNRS.
-As with all OHMs, its mission is to structure and organise scientific research around a specific environment that has a major disrupting event with a strong environmental and socio-economic impact.
+The Pima County International Man-Environment Observatory was created on January 1st, 2014 by the French Institute of Ecology and Environment and the Institute of Human and Social Sciences of the CNRS.
+As with all Observatories, its mission is to structure and organise scientific research around a specific environment that is impacted by a major disrupting event causing strong environmental and socio-economic consequences.
 They encourage interdisciplinary research and create databases with the data collected.
 Pima County Observatory's website.

-Other sites are also of interest: established for many years, they represent different stages in the life of a miner and therefore already show observable ecological and societal effects, and can give a basis for comparison.
-The mission of the observatory is to study people's involvement in the environmental regulation that is governed since 1970 by US rules and laws that are relatively restrictive.
+Other sites are also of interest: established for many years, they represent different stages in the life of a miner and therefore already show observable ecological and societal effects, giving a basis of comparison.
+The mission of the Observatory is to study people's involvement in the environmental regulation that is governed since 1970 by US laws that are relatively restrictive.